Convergence Insufficiency Treatment in New York City, New York with Eye Q Optometrist

 While children most often experience CI, recent studies show that the likelihood of developing CI as an adult increases as we get older.
 Similar to how CI affects kids in school, adults may experience the same symptoms like trouble focusing, short attention spans, headaches and eye fatigue.
 These can be particularly frustrating in professional environments.

 It’s also challenging for an adult patient to recognize these symptoms as vision-related issues because they can often be attributed to common things like stress or exhaustion.
 Vision therapy can effectively treat these symptoms and teach your eyes to overcome these struggles for long-term benefits.

 No two patients are alike.
-Each has unique needs and their personal lifestyle to consider, whether you’re the parent of a child who is struggling to read, write, or complete school projects, or you’re an adult having difficulty at work with focus and completing tasks.
-Dr. Stein looks at the whole patient to determine the right approach for a totally personalized vision therapy program.
+Each has unique needs and their personal lifestyle to consider, whether you’re the parent of a child who is struggling to read, write, or complete school projects, or you’re an adult having difficulty at work with focus and completing tasks. our eye doctors looks at the whole patient to determine the right approach for a totally personalized vision therapy program.

 Common Symptoms of Convergence Insufficiency

 Some of the most common symptoms of CI include things like:

 - Closing or covering one eye while reading

 - Double vision

 - Words on a page seem to move or float